SIQVerse/siqnet-social-v/README.md

 ## 🧘🏿 The Zulu Principle of Communicative Silence

-SIQNet is rooted in **The Zulu Principle of Communicative Silence** — a philosophy of intentional withdrawal from noise to cultivate clarity, power, and presence.
+SIQNet is rooted in the Zulu Principle of Communicative Silence — a philosophy of intentional withdrawal from noise to cultivate clarity, power, and presence.
 This principle guides the platform’s architecture and its founder’s digital strategy: silence before impact, reflection before revelation.
 SIQNet emerges not as a reaction, but as a declaration.

 ---